MicroLaTeX

 }

-1. The blocks field holds the committed blocks — the eventual output of the parser.
+blocksfield holds the committed blocks — the eventual output of the parser. - The

 Main parsing functions